 What Is Periodontal/Gum Disease?

 Periodontal disease is characterized by red, swollen, bleeding, or receding gums, as well as bad breath, painful chewing, and loose teeth.
 It starts when plaque is found in the mouth and hardens into a substance called tartar, which can only be removed with a professional cleaning.
 If plaque and tartar are not removed, the bacteria eventually cause a mild form of periodontal disease called gingivitis, in which the gums bleed and become red and swollen.
-Gingivitis is still reversible, and it can be treated with a professional dental cleaning and regular brushing and flossing.
+Gingivitis is still reversible, and it can be treated with a professional dental cleaning with your Fort Lauderdale dentist and regular brushing and flossing.
 However, when left untreated, the gum disease worsens, leading to an advanced form called periodontitis that can cause severe damage to the soft tissue that supports the teeth, resulting in infection and eventual tooth loss.

 Gum Disease Treatments

-At Seaside Family Dentistry, Fort Lauderdale, FL dentist Dr. Friedland offers a variety of periodontal therapy treatments that address gum disease at its various stages.
+At Seaside Family Dentistry, Fort Lauderdale dentist Dr. Friedland offers a variety of periodontal therapy treatments that address gum disease at its various stages.
 Periodontal therapy begins with a consultation and exam, so Dr. Friedland can determine the stage of the disease and develop a treatment plan.
 Treatments may include: